 In 1975 The Schoolhouse moved into rented space in Burlington, beginning a long era of nomadic living during which it made its home in various rented spaces throughout the city.
 Through its many moves, The Schoolhouse demonstrated its flexibility, vitality and ability to remain constant.

 In 2000, a generous donation from MBL Associates enabled The Schoolhouse to acquire the Ramsey Barn and 28 acres of surrounding wetlands and fields at Dorset Farms.
 With money raised by the community and many hours of labor, the barn was renovated and turned into classrooms, a community room, gymnasium, library, office, art room, afterschool program room and a playground.
-The 2001 school year began in this new space and it has quickly become a vital center for learning and families.
+The 2001 school year began in this new space and it quickly became a vital center for learning and families.

 The Schoolhouse made a different sort of transition in 2009, from being a parent cooperative to being a Board of Directors-led school.
 Many parents are on the Board, and the school remains family-centered, with myriad opportunities for parents to be involved both day-to-day and in planning for the future.

-Finally, in 2014, The Schoolhouse realized a long-standing dream and expanded its program to include a middle school (6th – 8th).
+Finally, The Schoolhouse realized a long-standing dream in 2014 and expanded its program to include a middle school (6th – 8th).
 The middle school gives older students exciting new independence and learning opportunities as they mature, while maintaining a thoughtful and supportive community connection.